Maronite Church

 The early development of the Maronite Church can be divided into three periods, from the 4th to the 7th centuries.
 A congregation movement, with Saint Maron from the Taurus Mountains as an inspirational leader and patron saint, marked the first period.
 The second began with the establishment of the Monastery of Saint Maroun on the Orontes, built after the Council of Chalcedon to defend the doctrines of the council.
 This monastery was described as the "greatest monastery" in the region of Syria Secunda, with more than 300 hermitages around it, according to ancient records.
 After 518, the monastery de facto administered many parishes in Syria Prima, Cole Syria and Phoenicia.
 The third period was when Sede Vacante followed the Islamic conquest of the region and bishops of the Saint Maron Monastery elected John Maron as Patriarch circa 685 AD, according to Maronite tradition.
 The Greek Orthodox Church of Antioch reestablished their patriarchate in 751 AD.
 Other centers of historical importance include Kfarhay, Yanouh, Mayfouq, and the Qadisha Valley.

-Although reduced in numbers today, the distinct but related Maronite ethno-religious group remains a principal grouping in Lebanon, with smaller minorities of Maronites in Syria, Cyprus, Israel, and Jordan.
-Emigration since the 19th century means that by about two-thirds of the Maronite Church's roughly 3.5 million members in 2017 were located outside "The Antiochian's Range", where they are part of the worldwide Lebanese diaspora.
+Although reduced in numbers today, the Maronites remain a principal group in Lebanon, with smaller minorities of Maronites in Syria, Cyprus, Israel, Palestine, and Jordan.
+Emigration since the 19th century means that about two-thirds of the Maronite Church's roughly 3.5 million members in 2017 were located outside "The Antiochian's Range", where they are part of the worldwide Lebanese diaspora.

-Overview

-The six major traditions of the Catholic Church are Alexandrian, Antiochene, Armenian, Chaldean, Constantinopolitan (Byzantine), and Latin (Roman).
-The Maronite Church follows the Antiochene Tradition.
-Any Catholic may attend any Eastern Catholic liturgy and fulfill his or her canonical obligations at an Eastern Catholic parish.
-Any Catholic may attend any Eastern Catholic parish or service and receive any sacrament from an Eastern Catholic priest since all belong to the Catholic Church.
-Maronites who do not reside within a convenient distance to a local Maronite Church are permitted to attend other Catholic churches while retaining their Maronite membership.

-The Maronite Patriarchal Assembly (2003–2004) identified five distinguishing marks of the Maronite Church: